You're in control with parental controls

 Tamariki and rangatahi can access virtually any content on their devices: they play games, watch series and films on streaming services like Netflix, and videos on YouTube and social media.

-Our latest research found that over half of parents and caregivers with tamariki and rangatahi at home (53%) said they or someone in their household uses parental controls for streaming services.
+Our research found that over half of parents and caregivers with tamariki and rangatahi at home (53%) said they or someone in their household uses parental controls for streaming services.
 Around a third of parents said they did not use parental controls, and 11% were unsure.

 How to use parental controls